will-hanlen/capsulate/progress_log.md

 The front end is getting a bit complex and building components with document.createElement is getting tedious.
 I think it's time to use a framework.
 I am currently learning React to make the switch.
 After that I will use Next.js to upload the site to a live domain.

+## NextJS

+10-17 Sept 2020

+Instead of using a normal React build process I decided to complicate things with a server rendered React app through NextJS.
+This is cool and in the end will make things simpler I think.
+It took some setting up but I really like how it structures code.
+It also allows easy publishing so that a demo of the project can be live on the internet with minimal work.
+This happens through a service through Vercel which is free for small projects like this.